 A registered agent’s address is publicly available for any and all to access.
 If you want to keep your personal and/or company information private, you should designate a professional registered agent.
 Once listed as a registered agent, your information becomes accessible to marketing companies, mailing lists and to anyone else who wants to know where you live/work.
 Save yourself the hassle of unsolicited mail and protect your privacy by designating a professional registered agent.
 Another benefit of designating a professional registered agent is to avoid service of tax and legal documents in front of clients and/or friends.
 Having a designated professional agent adds security to you, your business and your reputation.

 If you designate your business with a litigation attorney as your registered agent you will ensure that the attorney receives important documents directly, saving time from you (or another professional) receiving the documents, then passing them to you, then passing them to the attorney.
 When the attorney receives the document(s) directly, your attorney should have plenty of time to respond to any court actions or notices to ensure your ability to also respond in a timely way to the documents received.

 Registering yourself as the agent for your business may perhaps seem like a good idea; however, designating a professional as registered agent protects you from the above pitfalls.
 It will also ensure your company is in compliance, good standing, and that your documents will be organized in one place when needed.

 Carmel & Naccasha LLP attorneys do not charge our existing clients an annual fee to act as your registered agent for service of process.

-Dallas K. Mosier is an associate attorney at Carmel & Naccasha LLP and can be reached at (805) 546-8785 or by the email address listed on his biography page here.
-Dallas works closely with businesses and business owners in the areas of contracts, corporate law, business planning & transactions, entity formations, and exit planning.
+Ryan Andrews is an associate attorney at Carmel & Naccasha LLP and can be reached at (805) 546-8785 or by the email address listed on his biography page here.
+Ryan works closely with businesses and business owners in the areas of contracts, corporate law, business planning & transactions, entity formations, and exit planning.